dafer45/TBTK/doc/Manual.md

 | \f$a_{(1,\downarrow),(1,\downarrow)}\f$    | \f$J\f$       | {1, 1}           | {1, 1}           |
 | \f$a_{(0,25,25,\sigma),(1,\sigma)}\f$      | \f$\delta\f$  | {0,  25,  25, s} | {1, s}           |
 | \f$a_{(1,\sigma),(0,25,25,\sigma)}\f$      | \f$\delta\f$  | {1, s}           | {0,  25,  25, s} |

-Symbolic subindices should be understood to imply that the values are valid for all possible values of the corresponding subindices.
+The left column contains the analytic symbol, while the three other columns contain the corresponding information that is needed to create a @link HoppingAmplitudes HoppingAmplitude@endlink.
-We also note that hopping amplitudes that appear multiple times should be understood to add up to the final value.
+Subindices that are not numeric values (or arrows) should be understood to be summed/looped over in the analytic/numeric expressions.

-For example does \f$a_{(1,\uparrow),(1,\uparrow)}\f$ appear twice (sixth and seventh row) and should be understood to add to \f$U_{Imp} - J\f$.
-While the first column is the analytical representation of the symbol for the hopping amplitudes, the third and fourth column is the corresponding numerical representation.
-In particular, we note that we use 0 to mean up spin and 1 to mean down spin.
-Next we note that the table can be reduced if we take into account that row 2 and 3, 4 and 5, and 9 and 10 are each others Hermitian conjugates.
+The line pairs (2 and 3), (4 and 5), and (9 and 10) are the Hermitian conjugates of each other.
-Further, row 7 and 8 can be combined into a single row by writing the value as \f$-J(1 - 2s)\f$.
+Further, line 7 and 8 can be combined into a single line if we write the amplitude as -J(1 - 2s).
-The table can therefore if we also ignore the first column be compressed to
+Taking this into account, the table can be compressed into
 | Value            | To Index         | From Index       | Add Hermitian conjugate |
 |------------------|------------------|------------------|-------------------------|
 | \f$U_S\f$        | {0,   x,   y, s} | {0,   x,   y, s} |                         |